Sint Maarten: Corruption

 In 1978, the government of the Netherlands Antilles installed a Research Committee on the Windward Islands (Commissie van Onderzoek Bovenwindse Eilanden) to investigate claims of corruption in the island government.
 Even though the report issued by this commission was damaging for the island's government, measures were not put into place to curb corruption, arguably because the government of the Netherlands Antilles depended on the support of Wathey's Democratic Party in the Estates of the Netherlands Antilles.
 In August 1990, the public prosecutor of the Netherlands Antilles started an investigation into the alleged ties between the island government of Sint Maarten and the Sicilian Mafia, and in 1991 the Court of Audit of the Netherlands Antilles issued a report which concluded that the island government of Sint Maarten was ailing.

 In the government and parliament of the Netherlands, the call for measures became louder.
 With Dutch pressure, the government of the Netherlands Antilles installed the Pourier Commission tasked with investigating the state of affairs of the island government of Sint Maarten in December 1991.
 Its report concluded that the island was in a severe financial crisis, that rules of democratic decision-making were continuously broken, and that the island government constituted an oligarchy.
 In short, the island government failed completely according to the report.
 After long negotiations, the Kingdom government enacted a General Measure of Kingdom Administration (Algemene Maatregel van Rijksbestuur) in early 1993, placing Sint Maarten under direct supervision of the Kingdom.
 Although originally meant for one year, the Order-in-Council for the Kingdom was eventually extended until 1 March 1996.

-Though much has changed since, allegations of criminal activities continue to plague Sint Maarten.
+allegations of criminal activities continue to plague Sint Maarten.
 In 2004, the Minister of Justice of the Netherlands Antilles asked the Scientific Research and Documentation Centre (Wetenschappelijk Onderzoek- en Documentatiecentrum (WODC)) of the Dutch Ministry of Justice to conduct research into organized crime in Sint Maarten.
 The report concluded that money laundering and cocaine trade are widespread on Sint Maarten.
 It also alleged that money from the island was used to finance Hamas, its associate Holy Land Foundation, and the Taliban.

 In April 2009, former Commissioner Louie Laveist was convicted, and sentenced to an 18-month prison sentence, by the Sint Maarten Court-of-First-Instance, on account of forgery, fraud, and bribery.
 He was later acquitted of forgery and of fraud by the Common Court of Justice of the Netherlands Antilles and Aruba, but not of bribery.

 Ecology

 Plants

 Sint Maarten is home to many distinctive plants such as hibiscus, yellow sage (seen on the flag), flamboyant trees, mahogany, and cacti.
 An estimated 522 wild plants are present, mainly being seed plants and a few ferns.
-The Calyptranthes boldinghgii and Galactia nummelaria are “island-endemic” and it is suspected that they have already gone extinct.
-Much of the hilltops are semi-evergreen seasonal forests which are rare in region.
+The Calyptranthes boldinghgii and Galactia nummelaria are "island-endemic", and it is suspected that they have already gone extinct.
+Much of the hilltops are semi-evergreen seasonal forests which are rare in the region.